mdbytes/AlgorithmsDataStructures.Js/README.md

 <hr>

 IMPORTANT: Before using or relying on the code in this repository, please read the accompanying LICENSE document carefully.
-While the software here is offered under open source license, it is not fit for all purposes such as plagiarism on the part of any user.
+While the software here is offered under open source license, it is not fit for all purposes, such as plagiarism where prohibited by academic standards.